reselbob/temporal-hello-word/README.md

 #### Setting the optional environment variables

-You can adjust the user name and URL from where joke are retrieved by configuring a set of optional environment variables using either a Bash `export` statement or by configuring a `.env` file in the root of this demonstration project's working directory.
+You can adjust the user name and URL from where a joke is retrieved by configuring a set of optional environment variables using either a Bash `export` statement or by configuring a `.env` file in the root of this demonstration project's working directory.

 The environment variables are: